 Effect Size Calculations

 We developed and used a standardised interaction-based plasticity response ratio difference (PRRDS; Equation 7) and its corresponding sampling variance (Equation 8) as our effect.
-The PRRDS is derived by first calculating log response ratios (lnRR) within treatments (Noble et al. 2022) to estimate the change in phenotypic traits following either acclimation or developmental exposure to different temperatures. lnRR indicates the capacity for phenotypic plasticity, where a decreasing lnRR indicates that traits are affected by changes in temperature (i.e., have greater capacity for plasticity).
+The PRRDS is derived by first calculating log response ratios (lnRR) within treatments (Noble et al. 2022) to estimate the change in phenotypic traits following either acclimation or developmental exposure to different temperatures. lnRR indicates the capacity for phenotypic plasticity.
 The PRRDS captures the difference in phenotypic plasticity between (constant and fluctuating) treatments by subtracting the lnRR of the constant from the fluctuating thermal environment.
 To control for the fact that temperature gradients differed between studies, the PRRDS standardises the differences in lnRR to a 1oC change in treatment temperature (Noble et al. 2022; Pottier et al. 2021).
 PRRDS = 0 indicates that there is no difference in the capacity for phenotypic plasticity between constant and fluctuating thermal environments (PRRDS > 0, phenotypic plasticity increases in fluctuating temperatures; PRRDS < 0, phenotypic plasticity increases in constant temperatures).